1hbb/TSP-Optimization/README.md

-# Gereklilikler #
+# DEPENDENCIES #

-Sisteminizde Java 14 versionu kurulu olmalıdır.
+Java 14 must be installed on your system.

-# Test Sonuçları #
+# Test Results #

 Yapılan testlerde programın karmaşıklık düzeyine göre hesaplama süreleri;

-1 şehir için -> 0.067 saniye
+If 1 city will visit -> 0.067 second
-2 şehir için -> 0.066 saniye
+If 2 city will visit -> 0.066 saniye
 3 şehir için -> 0.077 saniye
 4 şehir için -> 0.068 saniye
 5 şehir için -> 0.068 saniye